 - 1. Permanent residence in motor-homes, RVs and park models is allowed. - 2.
 Only one permanent dwelling unit --site built, pre-manufactured, or self-contained mobile structure on a lot is allowed, and accessory dwelling units are prohibited. - 3.
 Partitions and lot line adjustments are prohibited; buildable lots are limited to the existing platted numerical lots, excluding Lot 4 of Block 1 of Coast Village (Coast Village Home Owner Association owned community center, laundry, playground and pool). - 4.
 Site-built, manufactured and pre-manufactured homes are allowed on small lots. - 5.
 No minimum floor area is required for dwellings. - 6.
-Only two parking spaces is required on a lot. - 7.
+Only one parking space is required on a lot (rather than two). - 7.
 No garage or carport is required, and parking is allowed within the front yard. - 8.
 Driveways and parking spaces do not have to be paved. - 9.
 Lot coverage is limited to 35% for enclosed structures and 65% for all impervious surfaces (e.g. structures and pavement (excluding encroaching platted streets)); gravel driveways and parking do not count toward the 65% lot coverage. - 10.
 Height limit is 16 feet, measured from the ground to the highest point of the roof. - 11.
 A 5 foot greenbelt buffer is required on three sides of the lot (sides and rear), consistent with the CC&R standards. - 12.
 A 3 foot fire safety clearance standard is required around residential units and propane tanks. - 13.
 The setbacks combine the greenbelt and fire safety clearance requirements, by requiring 8 foot side yards, 10 foot rear yards and 20 foot front yards. - 14.
-Only fences that are located along the perimeter of the entire development are regulated under the City code. - 15.
-Only signage visible from the public rights-of-way and public property are regulated under the City code.
+Only signage and fences that are located along the perimeter of the entire development are regulated under the City code, because the Coast Village CC&Rs already have standards for fences and the CC&Rs do not allow signs within the community.